Eurovision Song Contest 2018: Other sites

 The Eurovision Village was the official Eurovision Song Contest fan and sponsors area during the event weeks, where it was possible to watch performances by contest participants and local artists, as well as the live shows broadcast from the main venue.
 It was located in Lisbon's downtown Praça do Comércio (also called Terreiro do Paço), a large central square open to the Tagus river.

 The EuroClub was the venue for the official after-parties and private performances by contest participants.
 Unlike the Eurovision Village, access to the EuroClub was restricted to accredited fans, delegations, and press.
 It was located at the "Ministerium" club, next to the Eurovision Village.

 The "Blue Carpet" event, where all the contestants and their delegations are presented before the accredited press and fans, took place on 6 May 2018 at the Museum of Art, Architecture and Technology (MAAT) in Lisbon's Belém district.
 This preceded the official Opening Ceremony of the 2018 contest, which took place at the nearby Electricity Museum.

-Format
+Participants

+Eligibility for participation in the Eurovision Song Contest requires a national broadcaster with active EBU membership, or a special invitation from the EBU as in the case of Australia.

+It was initially announced on 7 November 2017 that forty-two countries would participate in the contest. confirmed their return after their absence the previous edition, while 's participation was provisionally blocked by the EBU due to unpaid debts by Macedonian Radio Television (MRT).
+However, ten days later, it was announced that Macedonia would be allowed to enter the contest, raising the number of participating countries to forty-three, equaling the highest number of participants with the 2008 and 2011 editions.